williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![In the Create Event Subscription blade, fields are set to the previously defined values.](media/manualcheckup-eg-sub.png)

-### Task 6: Add an Azure Cosmos DB output to the QueuePlateForManualCheckup function
+### Task 6: Add an Azure Cosmos DB output to the QueuePlateForManualCheckup Function

 In this task, you will add an Azure Cosmos DB output binding to the QueuePlateForManualCheckup function, enabling it to save its data to the NeedsManualReview collection.